-At a strain amplitude of $\gamma_0 = 0.89~\%$ (point B), the mean displacement reaches a maximum, likely denoting the limit of elastic deformation where particles are stretched to their maximum reversible configuration before bonds begin to break.
-Shortly after, the flow point, where the network starts to fluidize with majorly irreversible plastic flow~\cite{Bonn2017}, is reached and the network breaks into shear and unsheared parts~\cite{Yamamoto2023}.
-During this process, the bonds where the exerted forces are translated from top plate break, resulting in decreased mean displacement~\cite{Mueller2009}.
-This flow point in Fig.~\ref{fig:Rheoconfocal_all}d ($\gamma_0 = 1~\%$), is prolonged in comparison to that shown in Fig.~\ref{fig:AmpSweep}, potentially due to a combined effect of enhanced wall slip due to smooth bottom plate (glass for observation)~\cite{Yamamoto2023,Mueller2009,Walls2003} and the increase in side-to-side contact clusters~\cite{Kamani2024,Donley2019} due to compression caused by rheoconfocal thin film loading technique.
-Post-yielding, e.g. point C, the apparent strain recorded by the rheometer differs from the real strain in the sample due to the slip layer near the top and bottom plates~\cite{Bertola2003}.
+At a strain amplitude of $\gamma_0 = 0.89\% $ (point b), the mean displacement reaches a maximum, likely denoting the limit of elastic deformation where network is stretched to their maximum reversible configuration before bonds begin to break.
+Shortly after, the flow point is reached, where the network starts to fluidize with majorly irreversible plastic flow~\cite{Bonn2017}, and the network is expected to phase separate into dense structure and expelled bulk liquid, as reported~\cite{Yamamoto2023}.
+During this process, the bonds where the exerted forces are translated from the top plate break, resulting in decreased mean displacement~\cite{Mueller2009}.
+This flow point in Fig.~\ref{fig:Rheoconfocal_all}d ($\gamma_0 = 1\% $), is prolonged in comparison to that shown in Fig.~\ref{fig:AmpSweep}, potentially due to a combined effect of enhanced wall slip due to smooth bottom plate (glass for observation)~\cite{Yamamoto2023,Mueller2009,Walls2003} and the increase in side-to-side contact clusters~\cite{Kamani2024,Donley2019} due to compression caused by rheoconfocal thin film loading technique.
+Post-yielding, e.g. point c, the apparent strain recorded by the rheometer differs from the real strain in the sample due to the slip layer near the top and bottom plates~\cite{Bertola2003}.
 During this stage, the average displacement of the sample gradually returns to zero.
 The network structure is disrupted and capillary bridges break, as indicated by cyan in Fig.~\ref{fig:Rheoconfocal_all}c.
-The density of particles in this shear plane near the bottom of the plate increase with some of particles perpendicular to the shear gradient (cyan marked rectangular particles with high $\varphi$).
-Accordingly, the eAR values of the clusters fluctuate from shortly prior to point B to after point C, consistent with particle rotation.
-These three clusters each move randomly, without a clear correlation to the flow direction with the cluster in ROI2 remaining relatively stationary.
+The density of particles in this shear plane near the bottom of the plate increases with some of the particles perpendicular to the shear gradient (cyan-marked rectangular particles with high $\varphi$).
+Accordingly, the eAR values of the clusters fluctuate from shortly prior to point b to after point c, consistent with particle rotation.
+These three clusters each move randomly, without a clear correlation to the flow direction, with the cluster in ROI2 remaining relatively stationary.